vinisalazar/BioProv/paper/paper.md

 * **Muscle:** multiple sequence alignment [@Edgar2004]
 * **Prodigal:** prokaryotic gene prediction [@Hyatt2010]

-![Class diagram showing composition relationships between classes in the BioProv library.
-Instances of the Project, Sample and File classes (in yellow) are represented as entities in the provenance data model, while instances of the Program class (in blue) are represented as activities, and instances of the Environment class (in orange) are represented as agents.
-The Parameter and Run classes are auxiliary classes that are associated with the Program class.
+![Diagram showing relationships between classes in the BioProv library.
+Each class is related to a PROV element, depicted above the class name.
+The color scheme is the same as in \autoref{fig:w3c-prov} (entities in yellow, activities in blue, agents in orange).
 \label{fig:classes}](figures/classes.svg){ width=75% }

 Users can create their own presets with either the Program class or the `PresetProgram` class, that inherits from `Program`